-- Fasten the straight and curved door arm sections together to the longest possible length (with a 2 or 3 hole overlap). - With the door closed, connect the straight door arm section to the door bracket with a clevis pin. - · Secure with a ring fastener.
+- Fasten the straight and curved door arm sections together to the longest possible length, with a 2 or 3 hole overlap. - With the door closed, connect the straight door arm section to the door bracket with the 5-16" x 1-1/4" clevis pin. - · Secure with a ring fastener.